oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/1-labs-wms/1-labs-wms.md

 * Access to the **Oracle Workshop Management System (WMS)**
 * [WMS](https://bit.ly/oraclewms)

-## Task 1: Submit a Workshop Request to the Oracle Workshop Management System
+## Task 1: Submit a workshop request to the Oracle Workshop Management System

 Before getting started, you should submit your LiveLabs workshop request to the WMS.
 Submitting a workshop informs the Oracle ecosystem that you are working on a workshop and submits your idea to the Workshop Council.
 We urge you not to delay this step.
 There are hundreds of workshops already, this step is important to help us preserve the quality and integrity of the workshop catalog.